IQSS/dataverse/doc/sphinx-guides/source/developers/workflows.rst

 A Dataverse installation stores a set of workflows in its database.
 Workflows can be managed using the ``api/admin/workflows/`` endpoints of the :doc:`/api/native-api`.
 Sample workflow files are available in ``scripts/api/data/workflows``.

-At the moment, defining a workflow for each trigger is done for the entire instance, using the endpoint ``api/admin/workflows/default/«trigger type»``.
+At the moment, defining a workflow for each trigger is done for the entire instance, using the endpoint ``api/admin/workflows/default/<<trigger type>>``.

 In order to prevent unauthorized resuming of workflows, the Dataverse installation maintains a "white list" of IP addresses from which resume requests are honored.
 This list is maintained using the ``/api/admin/workflows/ip-whitelist`` endpoint of the :doc:`/api/native-api`.
 By default, the Dataverse installation honors resume requests from localhost only (``127.0.0.1;::1``), so set-ups that use a single server work with no additional configuration.